 * The flat-rate return on category 1 is based on the average of the monthly interest rates on deposits of households redeemable at notice of up to three months, as published by De Nederlandsche Bank, over a period of eleven months, with the percentage for the month of November counting double.

 You have already reported your bank deposits and other assets and liabilities in your tax return.
-This is different if you have received a postponement for the tax return.
+This is different if you have received an extension for the tax return.
 You can use the box 3 calculation tool of the Dutch Tax Authorities, which shows whether the new or the old calculation method is the most favourable for you.

-At least the following groups of taxpayers will receive the legal remedy:
+At least the following groups of taxpayers will receive the legal redress:

-Please note that these groups of taxpayers will only receive legal redress in case the newly calculated return from savings and investments is indeed lower than the (previously) calculated return based on the current law.
+Please note that these groups of taxpayers will only receive legal redress only if the newly calculated return from savings and investments (actual return) is indeed lower than the (previously) calculated return based on the current law (flat rate).

-Has one or more of your assessments become irrevocably fixed for the years 2017 through 2020?
+Have one or more of your assessments become irrevocably fixed for the years 2017 through 2020?
 Then, in principle, you are too late to object.
 In such a situation, the only option open to you is to submit a request for an 'ex officio’ reduction.
-However, the Dutch Supreme Court ruled on 20 May 2022 that someone who objects too late (by means of a request for ex officio reduction) is not entitled to legal redress on the basis of the statutory regulation.
+However, the Dutch Supreme Court ruled on 20 May 2022 that anyone who objects too late (by means of a request for ex officio reduction) is not entitled to legal redress based on the statutory regulation.

 It is possible that the procedure could eventually end up before the European Court of Human Rights (ECHR) as well.
 A side note in that case is that a ruling of the ECHR is not covered by the 'mass objection plus' procedure.
-Therefore, for a very small and specific group of taxpayers with substantial investments, where the actual income is significantly lower than the determined income in box 3, it seems sensible to still file an ex officio reduction request independently.
+Therefore, for a very small and specific group of taxpayers with substantial investments, where the actual income is significantly lower than the determined flat-rate income in Box 3, it seems sensible to still file an ex officio reduction request independently.
 Please note that you can submit an ex officio reduction request up to five years after the end of the tax year.
-So for tax year 2019, an ex officio reduction request can be submitted up to 31 December 2024.
+For example, for the 2020 tax year, an ex officio reduction request can be submitted up to 31 December 2025.

-PwC has developed a calculation tool (in Dutch) that allows you to calculate your box 3 income using the flat rate savings variant.
-In the result, you can see which calculation method is most favourable for you.
+PwC has developed a calculation tool (in Dutch) that allows you to calculate your Box 3 income using the flat-rate savings variant.
+In the results, you can see which calculation method is most favourable for you.

 In principle, the legal redress takes place as follows:

-In short, in the above cases no action is required from you for the time being.
+In short, in the above cases, no action is required from you.

 Should you expect a refund for the 2021 tax year, please be aware that an automatic provisional assessment will be imposed on you based on the current Box 3 system.
 The new interpretation of the law will only be incorporated into the final assessment.

-A new version of the online tax return program is available on the Tax and Customs Administration's website, which will take the new system into account for 2021 and 2022.
+A new version of the online tax return programme is available on the Tax and Customs Administration's website, which will take the new system into account for 2021 and 2022.
 You may also revise your tax return.
-If you are expecting a refund, it may therefore be interesting to re-submit your tax return later in the year.
+If you are expecting a refund, it may therefore be worthwhile to re-submit your tax return later in the year.

 If you do not agree with the (refused) legal redress, you can take the following actions depending on which group of taxpayers you are part of: